Archana120201-git/NPCI-blockchain-Assignment-8/README.md

 *   Define and apply Kubernetes **Deployment manifests** for containerised applications.
 *   Expose applications via **ClusterIP** (internal) service.
 *   Share screenshots of the deployed pod, services, and curl request.
+*   Add these screenshots to the `SubmissionImages` folder in the repository.

 ## Bonus Tips